 Basics Of Using Essential Oils During Pregnancy Or Breastfeeding

 - Ingestion of essential oils should be avoided during pregnancy and lactation.
 While many of the essential oils are safe for use during pregnancy or breastfeeding, some of them, if swallowed, may serve as poison for the baby.
 Consult with your doctor prior to ingesting any essential oils.

-- The use of essential oils should be avoided during the first quarter of the pregnancy.
+- The use of essential oils should be avoided during the first trimester of the pregnancy.

 - Less is more with pregnant and nursing mothers – always use essential oils with carrier oil (such as almonds, coconut, hemp seeds, etc.).
 Use essential oils with 1% dilution (6 drops of essential oil to one ounce of carrier oil) during the pregnancy and 2% dilution (12 drops of essential oil to 1 ounce of carrier oil) after the delivery and while lactation.

 - When using diffuser, use it only for 10-15 minutes.

 - The repeated use of high intensity essential oils is not recommended during pregnancy.
 It is best to use them only if you really need them, such as in cases where you might need assistance with problems such as nausea, insomnia, indigestion, cough, spasms, anxiety, etc.

 - Avoid using the absolutes and other solvents extracted oils.

 - Do not add essential oils to the birthing pool.